 - Average Monthly Views: 3075

-Drumroll….Traffic doubled in this quarter when compared to the previous one (9225 page views compared to 4808).
+Drumroll….Traffic doubled in this quarter when compared to the previous income report (9225 page views compared to 4808).
 It’s still not where I would like it to be, but if it doubled every quarter I would be ecstatic!

 I seriously also didn’t notice for a month that my breadcrumbs had disappeared in the same update, and it’s on my list of things to fix this week (hopefully).